 Average Treble Range performance.
 The treble response is relatively consistent and well-balanced, but under our target by about 2dB.
 The dips around 4KHz and 7KHz have a small negative effect on the clarity and presence of vocals/leads.

 Decent consistency performance.
 The bass range is quite consistent across our human subject, which is impressive since they're closed-back headphones.
 Their consistency could be due to their active noise cancelling system.
 However, above 1KHz, their consistency is about average since there could be more than 4dB of deviation around 2KHz.

 Average Harmonic Distortion performance.
 The overall amount of harmonic distribution is elevated, especially in the Mid Range.
 There is also a peak in distortion around 9KHz which could make the sibilances on these headphones slightly harsh.

-Very good Leakage performance.
+Very good Leakage performance for the Sennheiser 4.50 BTNC.
 The significant portion of the Leakage sits between 500Hz and 3KHz which is not too broad.
 Additionally, the overall level of leakage is low and better than most closed-back over-ear headphones we have measured.